jordanqi/voyager_edge_llms/Edge_llm/README.md

-opencompass is the startkit file used to evaluate the dataset, submission_document contain my complete submission files.
+opencompass is the startkit file used to evaluate the dataset, submission_document contain the complete submission files.